aymakan/python-sdk/README.md

 ## General Methods
 ### Ping API Method

-Below is an example on how to fetch api status through ping API call:
+Below is an example on how to fetch api status through ping method:

 ```python
 res = client.pingApi();